pietermartin/umlg/doc/markdown/home.md

 Introduction
 ------------

 Umlg is a uml to java code generator.
-Umlg generates java domain entities from uml class diagrams.
-Domain entities are persisted in a graph database using Tinkerpop Blueprints.
-In the general case a class wraps a vertex and an associations between classes are edges between vertexes.
+Umlg generates, from uml class diagrams, java domain entities that persist in a graph database.
+For the persistence [Tinkerpop Blueprints](http://blueprints.tinkerpop.com/) is used.
+This ensures that Umlg is graph database agnostic.

+In general, a class wraps a vertex and an associations between classes are realized as edges between vertexes.

 Installation
 ------------